June 13, 2022| By

 Let's stay connected on social media and continue to cook together!
 Also, if you decide to make this recipe, please leave a star rating on the recipe card and leave a comment below!
 Tag @BritneyBreaksBread on Instagram and hashtag #britneybreaksbread so I can see your creations!
 I hope that you love this recipe as much as we do!

-Chocolate Pound Cake with Peanut Butter Glaze is an elevated version of the classic dessert with a moist, tender texture and delicious icing.
-Indulge in this chocolatey peanut butter treat that will have everyone clamoring for another slice!
+This Chocolate Pound Cake Recipe with Sour Cream is an elevated version of the classic dessert with a moist, tender texture and delicious chocolate ganache glaze.
+Indulge in this chocolatey treat that will have everyone clamoring for another slice!

 Equipment